nazar/charbit/source/about/index.md

 Updated Maxim3 to comply with [SAP2005 BRE specifications](http://projects.bre.co.uk/sap2005/) that came into effect in April 2006.
-Maxim3 was a commercial tool used by building surveyors and contractors to assess dwelling energy requirements for efficiency reporting.
+Maxim3 was a commercial tool used by building surveyors and contractors to assess dwelling energy requirements for statuary efficiency reporting.

 **Axsia Serck Baker – 4.5 years freelance**

-Long term project with Axsia Serck Baker in which all of their in-house MSSQL Client Server applications dealing with: procurement, document control, accounting and budget management were integrated into two enterprise level applications, with centralised software distribution, security and access control.
+Long term project with Axsia Serck Baker in which all of their in-house MSSQL Client Server applications dealing with: procurement, document control, accounting and budget management were integrated into two enterprise level applications with centralised software distribution, security and access control.

 ### 1998 – 2001 : Interserve